M0/Orientation

 What will this course actually teach me?

-A large language model receives token IDs derived from text and predicts the next token.
-Everything else — the architecture, the math, the engineering — is machinery for doing that prediction well.
+A large language model receives token IDs derived from text and produces logits: raw scores over the vocabulary for what token should come next.
+A decoding policy then turns those scores into an actual chosen token.
+Everything else — the architecture, the math, the engineering — is machinery for producing good scores quickly and reliably.

 This course teaches you the machinery.
 Not as abstract theory, but as something you can trace through real code.